Parks, Open Space, Trails, and Trees Advisory Committee

 Registration for this FREE workshop on December 6th is required.
 This workshop will be held in Park City at the National Ability Center campus and will focus on project needs and grant support for those in neighboring cities and counties.
 Light breakfast, snacks and coffee will be provided.

-- Tree City USA 2021: Heber City is honored to have been announced by the Arbor Day Foundation as a Tree City USA for 2021, marking 6 years we’ve received this recognition!
+- Tree City USA 2022: Heber City is honored to have been announced by the Arbor Day Foundation as a Tree City USA for 2022, marking 7 years we’ve received this recognition!
+This is the first year Heber was awarded a Growth Award.
+Growth Awards recognizes major milestones as Heber recently updated their Tree Management Plan and Urban Tree Inventory.
 Communities recognized as a Tree City USA are committed to maintaining and growing our tree cover allowing for cleaner air, noise and pollution reduction, cooler temperatures, and an increase in beautiful green space.
-Watch for additional details in the April 2022 Heber City newsletter for Arbor Day Celebration details!

 - Muirfield Park expansion: In August 2021, Heber City purchased 4.25 acres of open space in the North Fields adjacent to Muirfield Park on 200 W. In addition, Heber City has submitted a Notice of Interest to the Wasatch Open Lands Board in hopes to purchase an additional 10 acres of adjacent open space.
 If approved, Muirfield Park will expand to include passive recreation and will provide the only public access to the coveted North Fields!